ram-senthil/ram-senthil.github.io/docs/_posts/2023-05-01-smart-gardener.markdown

 date:   2023-05-01 10:00:00 -0700
 categories: Personal
 image:  /assets/smart-gardener-overall.jpeg
+description: The prototyping of an automated gardening system with cloud infrastructure
 ---

 We have a large garden in our backyard which requires a significant amount of time to water frequently.
 Instead of having to physically be present, a smart gardener system could take care of this for you.
 It would have sensors to detect moisture as well as a water pump to water the plants.
 I created a prototype version of this with a [Particle Argon](https://docs.particle.io/argon/) which can connect to WiFi to enable IoT.